 Reduce fees by Grouping Multiple Plans or Product Purchases

 In some scenarios, your customers might want to purchase different products and services at the same time.
-If they make separate payment for each one, you have to pay the payment gateway fee separately and also have to deal with the logistics and renewal issues for each purchase.
+Given that most payment gateway services add a percentage fee to each transaction, your fees will increase substantially.

-WC offers a unique solution to address the problem.
+Using the WooCommerce Subscription extension offers a unique solution to address the problem.
 The extension will group similar items and reduce the fees for your business hassles.

 Boost Conversions using fully customizable Coupons and Discounts on your plans